Cloase History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Cloase is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Cloase family once lived as inhabitants by the enclosed place.
 Another origin may be derived from the Old English word close, that referred to worker in the farm-yard.

 Early Origins of the Cloase family

 The surname Cloase was first found in Yorkshire where the Yorkshire Poll Tax Rolls of 1379 make the first mention of the family.
 There we found Johannes del Clos and Willelmus del Clos both listed as holding lands at that time.

 However one notes source states: "some families of this name are of Yorkshire origin and some are Gaelic-Ó Cluasaigh; both are found in Antrim and adjacent counties."

 Early History of the Cloase family

 This web page shows only a small excerpt of our Cloase research.
 Another 117 words (8 lines of text) covering the years 1452, 1450, 1452, 1452, 1453, 1443, 1447, 1448, 1585, 1579, 1581, 1585, 1640, 1659, 1660, 1854, 1857 and 1878 are included under the topic Early Cloase History in all our PDF Extended History products and printed products wherever possible.